-There are a plethora of leadership models, but one of the most enduring and popular was developed by James Kouzes and Barry Posner, The Leadership Challenge.
+There are a plethora of corporate leadership & training models, but one of the most enduring and popular was developed by James Kouzes and Barry Posner, The Leadership Challenge.
 Their ongoing research spanning over three decades shows that exemplary leaders engage in five practices:

 Many of our leaders struggle.
 We’ve provided training on the basics but they DON’T effectively resolve conflict, confront difficult conversations, recognize their own weaknesses, or even their strengths, and they aren’t influential.

-This behavioral model is highly complementary of TRACOM’s philosophy and the goals of our programs.
+This behavioral model is highly complimentary of TRACOM’s philosophy and the goals of our programs.

-According to Kouzes and Posner, leaders can fail in a number of ways.
-First, they can be unaware of their own style and the effect this has on others, and likewise unmindful of others’ styles, preferences and strengths.
+According to Kouzes and Posner, corporate leadership can fail in a number of ways.
+First, they can be unaware of their own style and the effect this has on others, and likewise unmindful of others’ styles, preferences, and strengths.
 These leaders are closed off to feedback and don’t make simple but critical adjustments to their behavior.

-Each of TRACOM’s programs affects a different aspect of leadership.
+Each of TRACOM’s programs affects a different aspect of leadership and management soft skills training.
 Together, they provide leaders with skills that lead to social intelligence and leadership effectiveness.

 Managers who understand how to connect with individuals in ways that resonate with their values, communication styles and needs are better equipped to keep their teams engaged and inspired to achieve.
 Multiple research studies have documented the impact that SOCIAL STYLE and Versatility have on managerial performance including: